voyager1winterberry/cse372-01srs/srsV5-0.md

 #### 4.4.5 Logical Database Requirements Verification <a name="4.4.5-logical-database-requirements-verification" />
 Verification of the operation of the database.<br>
-***4.4.5.1*** Verify that the UserData database table shall have a Google authentication key from the Google third party login.
+***4.4.5.1*** Verify that the User Data database table shall have a Google authentication key from the Google third party login.
 [3.4.5.1]<br>
 Method: Inspection<br>
-What: Inspect the UserData table to ensure that it can collect and store google authentication keys.<br>
+What: Inspect the User Data table to ensure that it can collect and store google authentication keys.<br>
-***4.4.5.2*** Verify that the UserData database table shall store usernames [3.4.5.2]<br>
+***4.4.5.2*** Verify that the User Data database table shall store usernames [3.4.5.2]<br>
 Method: Inspection<br>
-What: Inspect the UserData table to ensure that it can collect and store usernames.<br>
+What: Inspect the User Data table to ensure that it can collect and store usernames.<br>
-***4.4.5.3*** Verify that the UserData database table shall store the passwords [3.4.5.3]<br>
+***4.4.5.3*** Verify that the User Data database table shall store the passwords [3.4.5.3]<br>
 Method: Inspection<br>
-What: Inspect the UserData table to ensure that it can collect and store passwords.<br>
+What: Inspect the User Data table to ensure that it can collect and store passwords.<br>
 ***4.4.5.4*** Verify that the database shall be accessed by the login page when user credentials are submitted through the login page.
 [3.4.5.4]<br>
 Method: Test<br>
 What: Have the tester attempt to login with a valid and invalid credentials.
 Check if the system allows valid credentials to login and doesn't allow invalid credentials to login.<br>